MicrosoftDocs/azure-dev-docs/articles/jenkins/scale-deployments-using-vm-agents.md

 ---
-title: Scale Jenkins deployments with Azure VM agents.
+title: Tutorial - Scale Jenkins deployments with Azure VM agents.
-description: Add additional capacity to your Jenkins pipelines using Azure virtual machines with the Jenkins Azure VM Agent plug-in.
+description: Learn how to add additional capacity to your Jenkins pipelines using Azure virtual machines with the Jenkins Azure VM Agent plug-in.
 keywords: jenkins, azure, devops, virtual machine, agents ms.topic: tutorial ms.date: 07/31/2018
 ---

-# Scale your Jenkins deployments to meet demand with Azure VM agents
+# Tutorial: Scale Jenkins deployments with Azure VM agents.

 This tutorial shows how to use the Jenkins [Azure VM Agents plugin](https://plugins.jenkins.io/azure-vm-agents) to add on-demand capacity with Linux virtual machines running in Azure.